Events Listing

 Curious Kids (Fall)

 Are you raising a Curious Kid?
-Join us out back at the pavilions where we’ll explore, ask, discover, experiment, and more in our pre-K science program!
-Our children’s programs feature science-rich, weekly, stand-alone classes that offer you the flexibility to sign-up for individual classes that meet your hectic schedules or for specific topics that inspire your children.
+Join us at the Nature Discovery Center this fall to explore, ask, discover, experiment, and more in our pre-K nature program!
+Our children’s programs feature nature-rich, weekly, stand-alone classes that offer you the flexibility to sign-up for individual classes that meet your hectic schedules or for specific topics that inspire your children.

 Program Location: Outside under the NDC Pavilions behind the Center